Preloader

 Liver Disease Isn’t Just One Thing

 “Liver disease” is a broad term for any condition that damages the liver and affects its ability to function.
-That damage can come from fat buildup, inflammation, scarring, infection, or even the immune system attacking itself.”
+That damage can come from fat buildup, inflammation, scarring, infection, or even the immune system attacking itself.

 It Builds Quietly Over Time

 Most liver damage develops slowly, without early symptoms.
-The liver compensates until it can’t anymore — by the time symptoms appear, damage is often advanced.
+The liver compensates until it can’t anymore.
+By the time symptoms appear, damage is often advanced.

 Causes Vary by Type